-Refer to Section 2.3 of the text.
 When an organization can describe a project in terms of a compelling need for action, and when the called-for action will produce benefits in rough proportion to the costs of executing the project, nonnumeric selection models will often be adequate to approve the project.
 The compelling reason may be responding to an emergency situation like a flood.
 There isn't a lot of need to analyze the necessity for a response so nonnumeric criteria are fine.
+In other cases, numeric value may not be easily obtained to include in these models.
 In other cases, numeric methods may be more appropriate as in a case where cost estimates can be obtained.